-To effectively implement or transition to an integrated, technology-enabled intake and case management information system for programs under WIOA, NMWC Centers in the Central Region is developing a comprehensive plan that aligns with the both the NMDWS Aligned Case Management (ACM) and the Common Intake and Referral Initiative.
+To effectively implement or transition to an integrated, technology-enabled intake and case management information system for programs under WIOA, NMWC is developing a comprehensive plan that aligns with the both the NMDWS Aligned Case Management (ACM) and the Common Intake and Referral Initiative.
 The NMWC's focus is on ensuring seamless integration, improved data management, and enhanced service delivery.